Ahmad-Reza/PathFinding/README.md

 # PathFinding

+OBJECTIVE

-This project provides a visual demonstration of the process undergone by Dijkstra and A*(A star) Algorithm.
+This project provides a visual demonstration for the short path finding undergone by Dijkstra and A*(A star) Algorithm.